rapidsai/cudf/docs/cudf/source/cudf_pandas/how-it-works.md

 mode](api.options) is automatically enabled, ensuring consistency with pandas-specific semantics like default sort ordering.

 `cudf.pandas` uses a managed memory pool by default.
-This allows `cudf.pandas` to process datasets larger than the memory of the GPU(s) it is running on.
+This allows `cudf.pandas` to process datasets larger than the memory of the GPU it is running on.
 Managed memory prefetching is also enabled by default to improve memory access performance.
-For more information on CUDA Unified Memory (managed memory), performance and prefetching, see [this NVIDIA Developer blog post](https://developer.nvidia.com/blog/improving-gpu-memory-oversubscription-performance/).
+For more information on CUDA Unified Memory (managed memory), performance, and prefetching, see [this NVIDIA Developer blog post](https://developer.nvidia.com/blog/improving-gpu-memory-oversubscription-performance/).

 Pool allocators improve allocation performance.
 Without using one, memory allocation may be a bottleneck depending on the workload.
 Managed memory